Bulletproof node.js project architecture 🛡️

 This layer is where your business logic should live.

-It's just a collection of classes with clear purposes, following the SOLID principles applied to node.js.
+It's just a collection of classes with explicit purposes, following the SOLID principles applied to node.js.

-In this layer there should not exists any form of 'SQL query', use the data access layer for that.
+There should not exist any form of 'SQL query' in this layer; use the data access layer for that.

 • Move your code away from the express.js router